-To many, an appraisal is simply another fee in the long list of items for a home purchase or refinance.
-While there are a developing number of automated home valuation systems that might appear more cost-effective than an appraisal, practically all lenders still call in a local expert because the stakes are very high.
-You might assume that securing a mortgage is the only reason to acquire an appraisal, but there are additional instances when the services of a licensed, independent real estate professional could be helpful.
+To a lot of us, an appraisal is simply one more thing on the settlement sheet for a home purchase or refinance.
+Nearly all lenders still want a local expert because the stakes are incredibly high, even though there are a budding number of automated home valuation systems that might appear to be more practical than an appraisal.
+You might assume that obtaining a mortgage is the only reason to get an appraisal, but there are more situations when the services of a licensed, independent real estate professional might be helpful.

-Private Mortgage Insurance, or PMI, is an extra insurance plan that almost all lenders ask homebuyers to buy when the amount being loaned to the homebuyer is more than 80% of the actual value of the property.
-This extra payment is often bundled into the monthly mortgage payment and is promptly forgotten.
-PMI isn't required when the leftover balance of the loan - whether through market appreciation or principal pay down - decreases below the 80% mark, making this very unfavorable.
-In fact, the Homeowners Protection Act (HPA) of 1998 was implemented by the United States Congress that requires lenders to dismiss the PMI payments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an additional insurance plan that almost all lenders ask homebuyers to buy when the amount being loaned to the home buyer is more than 80% of the actual value of the home.
+Since the additional payment is usually bundled into the monthly mortgage payment, it is often forgotten.
+PMI is unnecessary when the remainder of the loan - whether through market appreciation or principal pay down - goes below the 80% level, making this very unfavorable.
+In fact, the United States Congress invoked a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to eliminate the PMI payments when the loan-to-value ratio conditions have been met.

-If you'd like to get rid of PMI, Residential Appraisal Service, LLC can produce a statement regarding the value of your home.
-The price you paid for the appraisal can usually be regained in just a few months because you'll no longer be paying the PMI.
+If you'd like to eliminate PMI, Residential Appraisal Service, LLC can produce a statement regarding the value of your home.
+The price you paid for the appraisal can generally be recovered in just a few months because you'll no longer be paying the PMI.

-A divorce is a particularly daunting event for the parties involved, and it is often more complicated by the strenuous decision of who keeps the home.
-Regardless of the situation, it's a good idea to get an appraisal from Residential Appraisal Service, LLC so both parties are fully aware of the true market value of their house.
+A divorce is a very daunting ordeal for the parties involved, and it is often more complicated by the strenuous decision of who keeps the home.
+Regardless of the situation, it's a good idea to get an appraisal from Residential Appraisal Service, LLC so both parties are entirely aware of the true market value of their home.

-The parties will have a a good idea of what price to set, if they want to sell the home.
-And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've gotten a fair evaluation.
+The parties will have a a good idea of what price to set, if they need to sell the home.
+And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've gotten a fair assessment.

-The death of a loved one is a hard time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
-We guarantee the maximum degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).
+Losing a loved one is a difficult time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the residential property involved.
+We ensure the maximum degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

-Unlike wealthy individuals, most Americans don't have dedicated estate planners or executors to take care of these matters.
-A home or other property often makes up an unequal share of the total estate value, so knowing the true worth of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've received a fair deal.
+Unlike many wealthy individuals, most Americans don't have dedicated estate planners or executors to handle these affairs.
+A home or other property often makes up an unequal share of the total estate value, so knowing the true value of the real estate at hand is of significant importance to ensuring disputing parties leave knowing they've gotten an honest deal.

 Relocate to or from Frederick County through an employee relocation program

-We know the stress associated with an employee relocation.
-That's why we take great care in establishing a convenient appointment time for the appraisal inspection.
-We encourage relocating employees to provide remarks on the positive attributes of their property, along with information regarding any recent sales or listings in their neighborhood that they want considered during our intensive inspection.
+Employee relocation can be a stressful event, and we understand.
+That's why we take great care in setting up a convenient appointment time for the appraisal inspection.
+During our detailed inspection, we suggest relocating employees to provide feedback on the positive characteristics of their property, as well as information regarding any new sales or listings in their neighborhood that they want considered.

-Sell your home promptly — for an accurate price
+Sell your home promptly — for the right price

-A professional appraisal can help you make a more informed decision when determining your asking price, whether you want to sell your home on your own or with the help of a real estate agent.
-Unlike a real estate agent, an appraiser has no vested interest in what amount the house sells for.
-Our fees aren't related to the sales price, but rather they depend on our efforts to complete the appraisal report.
+A professional appraisal will help you make a more informed decision when determining your asking price, whether you want to sell your home on your own or with the help of a real estate agent.
+An appraiser has no vested interest in what amount the house sells for, unlike real estate agents.
+Our fees aren't related to the sales price, but rather they are calculated on our efforts to finish the appraisal report.

 On a daily basis, we examine the difference in value items like an extra bathroom or a kitchen remodel can make.
-And we're experts in knowing how long propertiesare on the market.
-So, obtaining a professional appraisal is a trusted way to decide what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.
+And we're experts in knowing how long propertiesstay on the market.
+So, obtaining a professional appraisal is a trusted way to determine what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.